GarciaInes/Scrum-Mastering/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Scrum-Mastery and its packages, which are hosted in the Scrum-Mastery on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-In the README file you will find the purpose and goal of this open project, also brief how to use GitHub.
+In the [README file](https://github.com/GarciaInes/Scrum-Mastery/blob/main/README.md) you will find the purpose and goal of this open project, also brief how to use GitHub.
-Please read the Code and Conduct and Licence agreement.
+Please read the [Code of Conduct](https://github.com/GarciaInes/Scrum-Mastery/blob/main/CODE_OF_CONDUCT.md) and [Licence agreement](https://github.com/GarciaInes/Scrum-Mastery/blob/main/LICENCE.rtfd.zip).

-###Git Commit Messages
+### Git Commit Messages
  * Use Markdown
  * Use the present tense ("Add feature" not "Added feature")
  * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")